What's on this page

 In most of cases you don’t need to specify the layout: Cecil selects the most appropriate layout, according to the page type.

-4. if not, with list.html.twig if the file exists
+if the file exists - etc.

 All rules are detailed below, for each page type, in the priority order.